 Mixology is the study and skill of inventing, preparing, and serving cocktails and other drinks.
 A person who's an expert in this field, called a mixologist, has a passion for making cocktails.
-They learn basic cocktail ingredients and examine the chemistry of basic bar drinks.
+They learn basic cocktail ingredients like types of rum and examine the chemistry of basic bar drinks.
 The in-depth knowledge needed to create new cocktail recipes is the main difference between a mixologist and a bartender.

 Mixology includes knowledge of common cocktail ingredients, adding specific garnishes, and the tools for creating mixed drinks.
 Think of it as studying their chemistry, and the mixologist is the person who practices it.